pinpinp9/BLOG/content/post/C-sharp2.md

 ---
 ## [SOLVED] Update image in microsoft access

+For beginners, it is not an easy task to deal with complicated data such as byte, binary, etc.

+This article will show an samply way of how to update such data in Microsoft Access.
+You also can adapt the code

+by yourself if you are working with a database.
+I assume that you are familiar with SQL command, and have some C# or Java knowledge.

+I'll explain how to make the connection between both sides (MS ACCESS and VS CODE) and how you can convert raw data to binary.

+Then, you will be fine to insert such data into your backend.

 #####  C#- CREATE CONNECTION TO MS ACCESS

 Create the connection with Microsoft Access

 ```
    OleDbConnection con = new OleDbConnection(@"Provider=Microsoft.ACE.OLEDB.12.0;Data Source=C:\Employee.accdb");
 ```

 #####  C#-CONVERT IMAGE TO BINARY DATA

 Using MemoryStream to convert data to byte

 ```
 private byte[] SavePhoto() {

     //converting photo to binary data
     MemoryStream ms = new MemoryStream();
     byte[] photo_aray;